gludescher/qulture_challenge/README.md

     - *name* - String; name of the employee to be created.
     - *email* - String; email of the employee to be created; must be unique in database.
     - companyID - Integer; company in which the employee works; must currently exist in database.
-    - managerID - Integer; manager of the employee being created; must currently exist in database; must obey constraints defined in section 2.3.
+    - managerID - Integer; manager of the employee being created; must currently exist in database; must follow constraints defined in [section 2.3](#23-company-structure--constraints).
 - **Request example:**

     ```python